Dragon (TV series): Broadcast

-Dragon premiered in Canada on Treehouse TV on January 5, 2004.
-The show aired the assorted episodes until December 31, 2007 and have aired the unassorted episodes from January 1, 2008 to June 30, 2012.
+Dragon premiered in Canada on Treehouse TV on September 6, 2004.
+The show aired various episodes until December 31, 2007 and continued with unaired episodes from January 1, 2008 to June 30, 2012.
 On September 9, 2006, the show aired on Qubo in the United States with the TV-Y rating and the E/I ident, and it aired on this channel as part of the channel launch and aired until September 12, 2009.
 It returned to Qubo and aired again from October 2, 2010 to February 12, 2012 and then returned for the third and final time on October 1, 2012 before being taken off the air once again on September 25, 2015.
 It has also been aired on ZDF in Germany, Rai in Italy, RTV in Slovenia, EBS in Korea (as 내 친구 드래곤 or My Friend Dragon), Disney Channel in Germany, KRO in the Netherlands, ABC Television in Australia, Cartoon Network in Latin America and SVT in Barnkanalen.
-The show is currently airing on Kids Street in the US and Knowledge Network in Canada.
+The show aired on Knowledge Network in British Columbia, Canada from 2013 to 2022.
+The show is currently airing on Kids Street in the US.